Klairm/Klabot/README.md

 ## TODO:

-- Move from quickDB to MongoDB
+- Move from quickDB to SQLite or PostgresSQL
 - Handle all events in individual files

  <p align=center>